Prince Rogers Nelson (June 7, 1958 – April 21, 2016) was born in Minneapolis, Minnesota.

 Prince was among many of the height challenged superstars of his decade such as Michael J. Fox, Paul Simon, Robin Williams & Tom Cruise.

 Standing at the height of 5’2″, or 157.5 cm and weighed 112 pounds, Prince often wore heels to combat his small size.
+His grand piano was even modified by shortening the legs so he could reach the pedals while sitting down to play.

 What was Prince’s shoe size?
 He wore a women’s size 5.5 or 6 depending on the manufacturer.